ruanklein/synapseq-hub/CONTRIBUTING.md

 ### 3. Dependency rules

-- All `@presetlist` files must start with `presets-`
+- All `@presetlist` files must follow the pattern `presets-<namespace>-<name>.spsq`
+- All `@background` files must follow the pattern `<namespace>-<name>.wav`
+- All files must be stored in `packages/` directory
-- Backgrounds must be local `.wav` files.
-External URLs are not allowed
+- External URLs are not allowed
-- All referenced files must exist inside your contribution directory
+- All referenced files must exist in the `packages/` directory
+- Your namespace must be consistent across all your files (sequences, presets, and backgrounds)

 ### 4. Licensing